In the context of psychology, which of the following best defines... | Study Prep in Pearson+

-In the context of psychology, which of the following best defines the field of psychology?
+In the context of psychology, which of the following best defines xenophobia?

 A